lukaszwilisowski/domain-repository/CONTRIBUTION.md

 ## Development strategy

 The whole IDomainRepository is in one GitHub repo (with all DB implementations).
-It has only too dependencies:
+It has only two dependencies:

 - Mongoose
 - TypeORM

 This is not a perfect solution, because each client has to download both of those sub-dependencies when installing the library.
-However, this is considered non-critial, because:
+However, this is considered acceptable, because:

-- for Node.js those unused libraries will be ignored during build
+- in Node.js those unused libraries will be ignored during build
-- our testing strategy requires that all of the integration tests are passing all current template tests
+- our testing strategy requires that all of the integration tests are passing all current template tests, so we need to keep them in one repo, to prevent anybody from breaking the contract

 ## Testing strategy